CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Assists.md

 **The CL for assists starts at three and should never be lower than that.** However, it is up to the narrator to decide if it should be higher than three.
 In general, most assist roles, unless extremely unlikely to aid the current situation, will be made at **CL** three.

-If the assist check was successful, additional wins are added to the result of the skill check or combat roll assisted equivalent to the number of wins achieved OVER the Assist **CL** in the assist check.
-If the assist check was unsuccessful, wins are subtracted equal to how much BELOW the assist check missed the CL.
+If the assist check was successful, additional wins are added to the result of the assisted skill check or combat roll equal to the number of wins achieved OVER the Assist **CL**.
+If the assist check was unsuccessful, wins are subtracted equal to how much BELOW the CL was missed.

 Each player can only attempt 1 assist per Dice Pool.
 This means that if a player has 2 skills that could logically assist another skill check or combat roll they must choose between those 2 skills.

 The number of wins gained or losses subtracted from an assist can never be greater than the challenge level of the assist.
-For instance, you can only ever receive an additional 3 wins or losses to a skill check or combat roll that you're trying to assist if the assist check had was  **CL3** .
+For instance, you can only ever receive an additional 3 wins or losses to a skill check or combat roll that you're trying to assist if the assist check was **CL3** .
 Likewise, an assist check with a **CL4**  will add a cap at max 4 wins or losses depending on the outcome of the assist check.

 It's up to the players and Narrator to negotiate how these assists can be logically applied to different circumstances.